It was my friend’s fault.

 Humans have distinct traits: we can innovate, problem solve, create.
 The foundation of this inherent creativity is diversity.
 It’s the coming together of two unrelated ideas to form a completely new idea.

 Our differences – our individual uniqueness – foster creativity and has been the spark that’s fired innovation for tens of thousands of years.
-Isn’t it ironic that one man who epitomises modern innovation has created one of the most homogenised brands in the world?
+Isn’t it ironic that one man (Steve Jobs) who symbolises modern innovation has created one of the most homogenised brands in the world?

 Unique, hand-crafted items are the manifestation of an individual’s skill.
 We’re toolmakers and handmade goods are the ultimate expression of our humanness.